UWSocialComputing/connect4-Project/README.md

 ![instructions](./dobbie/assets/openscreenshot.png)

 The database code for the backend is kept in a separate (private) repository for security reasons.
+(For collaborators with access, the repo is dobbie-server.)

 ## Features
 - Log-In/Sign-Up Page